glpaparelli/competitive-programming/notes/cp-notes.md

 	// dp[i][j] = true if exists a subset of the
 	// first i elements in array that summed gives j dp[n+1][sum+1]

+	// always exists a subset of the first i elements that
-	for i = 0 to n+1
+	// sum up to 0, the empty subset for i = 0 to n+1
 		dp[i][0] = true
-	for j = 1 to sum+1
+	// never exists the empty subset that sum up to j >= 1 for j = 1 to sum+1
 		dp[0][j] = false